decant09/learn-the-lingo-quiz/README.md

 ## User Experience

 ### Initial Discussion
-This website is created for a project submission for the Diploma in Full Stack Software Development (E-commerce Applications) at
-Code Institute.
-The criteria for the submission were primarily that it be created using the HTML, CSS and JavaScript coding languages.
-We were presented with a few website formats to choose from, of which I chose a quiz based game format.
+This website was created for a project submission to Code Institute for the Diploma in Full Stack Software Development (E-commerce Applications).
+The criteria for the submission were primarily that it be created using HTML, CSS, and JavaScript coding languages.
+We were presented with a few website formats to choose from and of these I chose the quiz based game format.
-I chose a linguistics based quiz as I have an interest in liguistics.
-Although one language may be the common first language in many countries, there local variations and uses of this same language between and within each country.
+I chose a linguistics based quiz as I have an interest in linguistics.
+Although one language may be the common first language in many countries, there are many local variations and uses of this same language between and within each country.
 Some people may find this challenging to encounter but I find it particularly interesting and fun.
-The aim was to develop a quiz that will either help people to have some fun, or to help people improve their understanding of the local lingo.
+The aim was to develop a quiz that will either help people to have some fun or help to improve their understanding of the local lingo.

 ### User Stories
 #### First Time Visitor Goals